Tetrakern/fictioneer/INSTALLATION.md

 * **Enable OAuth 2.0 authentication:** Allows visitors to register with social media accounts, but be aware of the implications!
 You will need to flush your permalinks after enabling.
 * **Enable AJAX comment form/section:** If you have trouble with caching.
 Try the form first to save resources.
 * **Enable AJAX user authentication:** If you have trouble with [Nonces](https://developer.wordpress.org/apis/security/nonces/) and/or users not being properly logged-in.
 Use this as *last resort* to bypass the cache.
-* **Disable theme comment {…}:** If you want to use different comments.
+* **Disable theme comment \[…]:** If you want to use different comments.
 Disables most of the other comment options as well.
 * **Show story changelog button:** Opens modal with timestamped chapter changes; located under the chapter list.
-* **Disable extended story/chapter list meta queries:** Makes list pages and shortcodes faster, but increases the size of your database by one row for each story/chapter.
-Fine unless you have thousands of posts.
+* **Disable extended \[story|chapter] list meta queries:** Makes list pages and shortcodes faster, but increases the size of your database by one row for each story/chapter.
+Fine unless you have *thousands* of posts.

 ### Roles Tab